OhanazzZ/Mit_and_Yit/README.md

 * #### Login page

    This is the login page.
-Input validations have been implemeentd to check the user's credentials.
+Input validations have been implemented to check the user's credentials.
    If successful, the user will be redirected to the home page.
    | login page | example: login failed |
    |--|--|